Direct primary care and health insurance seem to be at odds with each other, but is that really the case?

 Unfortunately, at this time in history, your membership fees will not count towards your deductible.
 There is no provision for your healthcare provider to file insurance paperwork with your carrier that will allow for the fees to be credited towards your benefits.

 However, direct primary care benefits families who have high deductible health insurance plans in other ways.
 DPC is especially beneficial when they don't meet their deductible each year.
 Often a year's worth of DPC membership is less than the deductible for many high deductible health plans.
 Where it becomes less of a cost benefit is for families who meet their deductible and therefore have "free" healthcare visits after that.
-Sometimes, the cost savings is not there for those families.
+Sometimes, the cost savings is not there for those families, but the convenience still stands.

 How does insurance work with DPC?